fdbozzo/foxbin2prg/README.md

 ### Project info and updates:

 Fernando D. Bozzo's repository at Github: https://github.com/fdbozzo/foxbin2prg

+### Update History

+#### 2021-03-02

+* Added support for writing to a different folder than the source code
+* Added a new HomeDir configuration setting: 0 = don't save HomeDir in PJ2, 1 (the default) = save HomeDir in PJ2
+* Changed version to 1.20.00

 ### LICENCE:
 This work is licensed under the Creative Commons Attribution 4.0 International License.